Phuket

 Retreats & Wellness

-Phuket has become a major wellness destination with 70 retreats on the island.
+Phuket has become a major wellness destination with more than 70 retreats on the island.
 Options range from intensive detox programmes at Amatara to affordable yoga retreats in Rawai and Kata.
 Multi-day fasting, fitness boot camps and meditation courses all operate year-round.

 Where to Stay